umee-network/docs/docs/users/staking-UX/selecting-validator.md

 ---

 A validator's commission is the percent of staking rewards that a validator will keep for the services provided.
-It's not cheap or easy to run an Umee validator node, so it's important that validators earn a commission for their services.
+It's not cheap or easy to run an UX validator node, so it's important that validators earn a commission for their services.

 > Between 5% & 10% is typically a fair commission rate for the services provided.